tma15/gonline/README.md

 Benchmark
 ==
 For all algorithms which are supported by `gonline`, fitting 10 iterations on training data `news.scale`, then predicting test data `news.t.scale`.
-Training data don't be shuffled.
+Training data are not shuffled.
 Default values are used as hyper parameters.

 |algorithm|accuracy|
 |---------|--------|